The Ailos and "Sunny" story - okay, now where?

 Also, I wonder how that beautiful play of getting inside both their heads would translate into a longer work.
 I think the dual point of view really enhances the emotion and, bit by bit, reveals the full story to the reader, which always makes things so much more interesting and fulfilling!
 That may be lost if you are forced to stick to just one point of view throughout, especially because they are both so interesting (there's that word again) and conflicted individually.
 We get such a heightened sense of what the stakes are, what the demons they face are, through seeing their reactions to the other's actions from inside their heads, if that makes sense.
 They just complement each other so well, one being the "heart" and providing insight regarding what makes people human (of more visceral emotions), whereas the other is more the "mind" for whom honor (and all its social nuances) is of paramount importance, and who finds refuge through ritual and religion.
 It is awesome to see this in action!

 Forgive me for rambling at length.
 I am delighted that we'll get to see more, whenever you are able to get to it.
 Good luck with all your projects and work!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one zero one zero as a four place number.
+In the field marked validation number, enter two two three zero as a four place number.